 China and India are both hungry for Burma's vast natural riches.
 But will Burma's people pay the price or can this Southeast Asian backwater finally enter the 21st century?

 - By Thant Myint-UThant Myint-U has served on three U.N. peacekeeping operations, as well as with the U.N.
 Department of Political Affairs, and is a former fellow at Cambridge University, where he taught history.
-He is the author of Where China Meets India: Burma and the New Crossroads of Asia, from which this essay is adapted.
+He is the author of Where China Meets India: Burma and the New Crossroads of Asia.

 Slide Show: Asia’s New Silk Road